CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 If Grafana displays "No Data", verify that all VMs in your cluster are operational.
 You can check the node status using the <code>kubectl get nodes</code> command.
 A node will show as <code>NotReady</code> if it is down.
 When the VM is restored, data collection will resume and will be displayed within 20 minutes of restoration.
 {{</notice>}}

-## Export TSDB Data with APIs
+## Retrieve Metrics with the NetQ API

-If you want to view or export the time-series database data without using Grafana, you can use curl commands to directly query VictoriaMetrics.
+If you want to view or export the time-series database data without using Grafana, you can use curl commands to directly query the NetQ TSDB.
 These commands typically complete in fewer than 30 seconds, whereas Grafana can take longer to process and display data.

 1. Generate an access token using the login API.
 Replace `<username>` and `<password>` with your NetQ username and password.
 Copy the access token generated by this command.
 You will use it in the next step.
 ```
 curl 'https://10.237.212.61/api/netq/auth/v1/login' -H 'content-type: application/json' --data-raw '{"username":"<username>","password":"<password>"}' --insecure
 ```
- 2. Generate a VictoriaMetrics token using the VM login API.
+ 2. Generate a JSON Web Token (JWT) using the VM login API.
 Replace `<access_token>` with the token generated from the previous step.
-Copy the VictoriaMetrics access token generated by this command.
+Copy the resulting token generated by this command.
 You will use it in the next step.
 ```
 curl -k -X GET "https://10.237.212.61/api/netq/auth/v1/vm-access-token?expiryDays=10" -H "Authorization: Bearer <access_token>"
 ```